Synchronization and its slow decay in noisy oscillators with simplicial interactions: Analysis for stationary state

-We investigate the bifurcation of the system by numerically solving Eq.~\eqref{eq: selfconsistency} for $R_{\rm s}$.
-In Fig.~\ref{fig:phase diagram}(a), we plot some typical behavior of Eq.~\eqref{eq: selfconsistency}, indicating that the steady state of $R_s$ bifurcates as $K_1$ and $K_2$ vary.
-In Fig.~\ref{fig:phase diagram}(b), the phase diagram in the $(K_1,K_2)$ plane is displayed, suggesting that the bifurcation occurs at $K_1=K_{\rm c}=0.2$ for all $K_2$.
-In Figs.~\ref{fig:phase diagram}(c) and (d), we plot $R_s$ as a function of $K_1$ for $K_2=0.15$ and $K_2=3.0$, respectively.
-We find that supercritical and subcritical pitchfork bifurcations occur in Figs.~\ref{fig:phase diagram}(c) and (d), respectively.
-Moreover, the bifurcation type changes from supercritical to subcritical at $K_1\simeq0.2$, yielding the bistable region in which both the desynchronized and synchronized states are stable for $K_1>0.2$.
-Note that $0.2$ is equal to $2D$.
+We investigate the bifurcation of the system by numerically solving Eq.~\eqref{eq: selfconsistency 1}.
+First, we analyze the case of $K_{2 \mathrm{b}} = 0$.
+Here, we only need to consider Eq.~\eqref{eq: selfconsistency 1} for $l=1$ and numerically identifying $R_{1\mathrm{s}}$ is straightforward (see Appendix \ref{sec: Appendix B}).
+In Fig.~\ref{fig:phase diagram}(a), the phase diagram in the $(K_1,K_{2 \mathrm{a}})$ plane with $K_{2 \mathrm{b}} = 0$ is displayed, suggesting that a bifurcation occurs at $K_1=K_{\rm c}=0.2$ for all $K_{2 \mathrm{a}}$.
+In Figs.~\ref{fig:phase diagram}(c) and (d), we plot $R_{1\mathrm{s}}$ as a function of $K_1$ for $K_{2 \mathrm{a}}=0.15$ and $K_{2 \mathrm{a}}=3.0$, respectively.
+We observe that supercritical and subcritical pitchfork bifurcations occur in Figs.~\ref{fig:phase diagram}(c) and (d), respectively.
+Moreover, the bifurcation type appears to change from supercritical to subcritical at $K_1=K_{\rm c}$, yielding the bistable region where both desynchronized and synchronized states are stable for $K_1>K_{\rm c}$.
+Note that $K_{\rm c}=0.2$ is equal to $2D$.
+Next, we consider $K_{2 \mathrm{b}} > 0$.
+By numerically solving Eq.~\eqref{eq: selfconsistency 1} for $l=1,2$ (See Appendix \ref{sec: Appendix B}), we obtain the $R_{1\mathrm{s}}$ value of the synchronized state for given $K_{2 \mathrm{a}}$ and $K_{2 \mathrm{b}}$ values, which is depicted in Fig.~\ref{fig:phase diagram}(b).

-To elucidate the bifurcation structure, we perform a weakly nonlinear analysis using a standard method \cite{Kuramoto1975-qj,Pikovsky2001-hv}.
-We denote the bifurcation point of $R=0$ by $K_1=K_{\rm c}$ and set $K_1 = K_{\rm c} (1+\mu)$, where $\mu$ is the bifurcation parameter.
-The complex order parameter is expanded as